Wong Tai Sin Temple (Guangzhou): History

 1899 (Qing Dynasty): Guangzhou Wong Tai Sin Temple was established.

 1904: Enthusiasts from all walks of life donated money to renovate the temple.
 Although the temple was in a remote area, it exerted a great influence on the people from Guangzhou City and Pearl River Delta Region.
 Wong Tai Sin Temple became one of the holy lands of religion in Guangzhou.

 1910: The temple endured varied degrees of damage.

-1940s: The temple was destroyed in The War of Resistance against Japanese Aggression.
+1940s: The temple was destroyed in Second Sino-Japanese War.

 1997: Guangzhou Jiayou Tourism Development Co, LTD sponsored to reconstruct the temple.
 In November, it began the construction project.

 From 1999: The temple was formally open for the public to visit.
 The reconstructed Guangzhou Wong Tai Sin Temple is in No.1 Guci Road, Fangcun District, right near Huadiwan Station of Guangzhou Metro.
 It covers an area of about 13,000 m2.
 It has received more than millions of people so far.